We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Offer them vegetables more often as vegetables don’t have a high content of sugar.

-Don’t feed them any type of chocolate, potatoes, nuts, mushrooms, onions, garlic, avocado etc.
+Don’t feed guinea pigs with any type of chocolate, potatoes, nuts, mushrooms, onions, garlic, avocado etc.

 These things are poisonous to your guinea pig.